The Trial

-The Trial (Der Prozess) (Note: Also Der Proceß, Der Prozeß and Der Prozess.
-Kafka used the spelling Process; Max Brod, and later other publishers, changed it.
-See Faksimile Edition.) is a novel written by Franz Kafka in 1914 and 1915 and published posthumously on 26 April 1925.
-One of his best-known works, it tells the story of Josef K., a man arrested and prosecuted by a remote, inaccessible authority, with the nature of his crime revealed neither to him nor to the reader.
-Heavily influenced by Dostoevsky's Crime and Punishment and The Brothers Karamazov, Kafka even went so far as to call Dostoevsky a blood relative.
+The Trial (Der Prozess) (Note: Also Der Proceß, Der Prozeß and Der Process.
+Kafka used the spelling Process; Max Brod and later publishers changed it.
+See Faksimile Edition.) is a German-language novel written by Czech writer Franz Kafka in 1914 and 1915 and published posthumously on 26 April 1925.
+One of his best-known works, it tells the story of Josef K., a bank official arrested and prosecuted by an inaccessible authority, with the nature of the crime of which he is accused revealed neither to him nor to the reader.
+The novel shows K. as he tries to navigate through an absurdly bureaucratic legal system as well as his social alienation as he attempts to clear his name.
+Some similarities between The Trial and Dostoevsky's Crime and Punishment and The Brothers Karamazov suggest their possible influence on it, and Kafka went so far as to call Dostoevsky a blood relative.
 Like Kafka's two other novels, The Castle and Amerika, The Trial was never completed, although it does include a chapter that appears to bring the story to an intentionally abrupt ending.

 After Kafka's death in 1924, his friend and literary executor Max Brod edited the text for publication by Verlag Die Schmiede.
 The original manuscript is held at the Museum of Modern Literature, Marbach am Neckar, Germany.
 The first English-language translation, by Willa and Edwin Muir, was published in 1937.
 In 1999, the book was listed in Le Mondes 100 Books of the Century and as No. 2 of the Best German Novels of the Twentieth Century.

 Development

-Kafka drafted the opening sentence of The Trial in August 1914 and worked on the novel throughout 1915.
+Kafka drafted the opening sentence of The Trial (Note: Paul Reitter (Summer 2025) provides what he calls "a basic, straightforward translation" of the opening sentence: "Someone must have slandered Josef K., for without having done anything wrong, he was arrested one morning.") in August 1914 and worked on the novel throughout 1915.
 This was an unusually productive period for Kafka, despite the outbreak of World War I, which significantly increased the pressures of his day job as an insurance agent.

 Having begun by writing the opening and concluding sections of the novel, Kafka worked on the intervening scenes in a haphazard manner, using several different notebooks simultaneously.
 His friend Max Brod, knowing Kafka's habit of destroying his own work, eventually took the manuscript for safekeeping.
 It consisted of 161 loose pages torn from notebooks, which Kafka had bundled together into chapters.
 The order of the chapters was not made clear to Brod; nor was he told which parts were complete and which were unfinished.
 Following Kafka's death in 1924, Brod edited the work and assembled it into a novel to the best of his ability.
 Further editorial work has been done by later scholars, but Kafka's final vision for The Trial remains unknown.